gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/dev_guide.md

 The method `prepare_operator` must output an `extras` object of the correct type.
 For instance, `prepare_gradient(f, backend, x)` must return a [`DifferentiationInterface.GradientExtras`](@ref).
-Assuming you don't need any preparation for said operator, you can use the trivial extras defined in the package, like `DifferentiationInterface.NoGradientExtras`.
+Assuming you don't need any preparation for said operator, you can use the trivial extras that are already defined, like `DifferentiationInterface.NoGradientExtras`.
 Otherwise, define a custom struct like `MyGradientExtras <: DifferentiationInterface.GradientExtras` and put the necessary storage in there.

 ### New backend